tedim52/ava-package/README.md

     },

     // cpu arch of machine this package runs on
-    // this is only required when spinning up non subnetevm chains, defaults to arm64 "cpu-arch": "arm64"
+    // this is only required when spinning up non-subnetevm chains(eg. morpheusvm), defaults to arm64 "cpu-arch": "arm64",

+    // if running subnetevm l1s, this is the version of subnet evm that will be used
+    // default: 0.6.12
+    "subnet-evm-version": "0.6.12"
 }
 ```